Julia M. H. Smith

-Julia Mary Howard Smith, FSAs, FRSE, FRHistS (born 29 May 1956) is Chichele Professor of Medieval History at All Souls College, Oxford.
+Julia Mary Howard Smith, FSAs, FRSE, FRHistS (born 29 May 1956) is an English medievalist who was the Chichele Professor of Medieval History at All Souls College, Oxford from 2016 to 2025.
 She was formerly Edwards Professor of Medieval History at the University of Glasgow.
-She is a graduate of Newnham College, University of Cambridge (BA, 1978), and Corpus Christi College, University of Oxford (D.Phil., 1985).

 Early life and education

 Smith was born on 29 May 1956 in Cambridge, Cambridgeshire, England.
 She was educated at South Hampstead High School, an all-girls Private school in London.
 She studied at Newnham College, Cambridge, from 1975 to 1978, followed by postgraduate study at Corpus Christi College, Oxford, from 1978 to 1981.
+Her doctoral supervisor was J. M. Wallace-Hadrill, one of Smith's predecessors in the Chichele chair.